Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 # Progress Report 4 #

+## Reflections ##
+This week was not as eventful for me, since we just finished our first project.
+For the video, I had to spend sometime remember what tools and visual methods are most effective to help teach the viewer about a product.
+This week we started learning about microcontrollers and coding.
+I have experience in both, but it was nice to have a refresher.
+For troubleshooting, I needed to look up more on visualizing ecosystems and converting that into a map.
+I also had difficuly setting up my Visual Code properly.
+I'm looking forward to next week and to solving this problem.

+## Speculations ##
+This week we focused on microcontrollers and our video presentations for our first project.
+For speculations, I would like to learn more about using Arduinos and different sensors that can be involved.
+I would be curious to learn more about how AI could interact more with our personal device ecosystem in the next 10 years.

 ## 9/26: Ecosystem Map ##

 For my ecosystem, I decided to analyze my personal device system.
 For me, this includes my phone and computer.
 As a first step, I jotted notes on what information and data was shared for each device, and what feedback loops were involved with these pieces of information.
 I also want to find connection of information and feedback loops that involved both my phone computer.